Prajwal-Patil-Inc/Android_Todo_App/README.md

-# ✅ Advanced Android Todo App
+# ✅ Advanced Android Task Management Application

 A **feature-rich Todo application** built with **Kotlin** and **Jetpack Compose**, designed to go beyond basic task management.
 The app integrates **multimedia support**, **geolocation features**, and **modern Android architecture**, making it a practical yet experimental project for exploring advanced mobile development.